JoaoAmadeu/CSharp-Style-Guide/README.md

 <h2 id="name-interface"> Interface </h2>

 ✔️ **Always** the name should be an adjective, ending with -able or -ible, whenever the interface provides a capability.
-    (exception) if the rule above is not possible, it should be a noun.
+    <sub>exception</sub> if the rule above is not possible, it should be a noun.
 ✔️ **Always** precede with a capital i.
 ✔️ **Always** use `PascalCase`.